Prabhudda/go-pipeline-sample/README.md

 ## Workflow
 - Build the code and run unit tests.
-- Package the app as a Docker image and upload it to Docker Hub. test - harness - test
+- Package the app as a Docker image and upload it to Docker Hub. test - harness - test -harness

 ## Graphical Summary : test harness